The image is blank with a light gray background, no visible objects or details.

 • Scale

-Taxonomy and UI ready for Carousel, Quad, Interstitial, Pause Ads, and new formats.
+A taxonomy and UI that can scale to support Carousel, Quad, Interstitial, Pause Ads, and new emerging formats.

 Information architecture